AgarwalRamesh/AI-voice-assistant/README.md

-# 🦷 AI Voice Receptionist for Dental Clinic
+# 🦷 AI Voice Assitant

 An intelligent voice-enabled receptionist built using Python, AssemblyAI, OpenAI GPT, and ElevenLabs TTS.
 This assistant answers incoming speech in real-time, understands patient queries, and responds like a friendly dental clinic receptionist.